renderorange/acnh-data-tools/README.md

 The latest sqlite3 database is available for download at: https://dev.adventurehound.io/renderorange/acnh-data-tools/raw/branch/master/data/sqlite3/data.sqlite3

-All data is current to Animal Crossing: New Horizon version 1.3.0.
+All data is current to Animal Crossing: New Horizon version 1.3.0 (pretty old and needs to be updated).

 ## AUTHOR